alsalafiyyah/alsalafiyyah.github.io/_pages/masail-jahiliyyah.md

 #### Enmity towards the True Religion and Love for the False Religion
 **[31]** It is also from the amazing signs of Allah that these people held the highest degree of hatred for the religion they affliated themselves with, while having love for the religion of the disbelievers; those who were enemies to them and their prophet.

 And their trial was found in the extent of their love (for that religion of their enemies).
-As they did with Rasulullah ﷺ when they approached him with the religion of Musa[^8] (peace be upon him), while (in reality) they were following the books of magic.
+As they did with the Messenger of Allah (Muhammad, peace be upon him). when they approached him with the religion of Musa (Moses, peace be upon him), while (in reality) they were following the books of magic.
 And that (magic) was from the religion of the people of Pharaoh.

 #### Denying the Truth when it was with Others whom they did not Like.
 **[32]** They disbelieved in the truth if it was found with someone that they did not like or agree with.
 Allah says: **"The Jews say that the Christians follow nothing (i.e., are on the wrong Religion) and the Christians say that the Jews follow nothing."** (al-Baqarah [2]: 113)